tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### DataResource

 - Name: bdqffdq:DataResource
-- Definition: A thing to whch a data quality assertion applies.
+- Definition: An owl:Thing to which a data quality Assertion applies.
 - SubClass Of: ReportConcept

 ********************